arashnm80/arashnm80.github.io/quotes.md

 > The rest of my life starts right now.

-> Leave or fight for the narrow possibility to live.
+> Leave or try my best for narrow possibility to live.

 > Think out of the box.